 Early Childhood Program Coordinator

-Charles Terranova currently serves as the Curriculum Coordinator at Cambridge Montessori School.
+Charles Terranova currently serves as the Interim Director of Cambridge Montessori Institute.
 He has been active nationally and internationally as a classroom teacher, teacher educator, administrator, and speaker.
 Charles has worked in both independent and public Montessori schools, and has consulted with a number of Boards of Trustees, Heads of Schools and teachers.
 He presents regularly at local and national Montessori conferences.
 Charles leads monthly curriculum development workshops at schools and Montessori teacher education programs across the nation.
 Charles holds an AMI Early Childhood diploma and AMS Elementary I and Elementary II Credentials.
 Charles is the founder of The Montessori Community School (now Inly School) and has headed three other Montessori schools in New England.
 For the past 25 years, Charles has served as a field consultant, supervising teacher, and course instructor at Seacoast Center Montessori Teacher Education Program.
 He also founded the Montessori Schools of Massachusetts (MSM) and has served on the AISNE board, the MACTE Board and the Principals’ Center at the Harvard Graduate School of Education.

 Infant and Toddler Teacher Education Program Coordinator